Everything is connected. At least, theoretically.

-Today I will not be able to accomplish the shocking number of things that need and want doing.
+Today I will not be able to accomplish the shocking number of things that are asking for my attention.

 But each piece will count.
 And somehow it is helping the entire garden.

-Getting the Playground ready for the cleaning helper mice will somehow — symbolically or otherwise — help clear out my head as well.
+Getting the Playground ready for the cleaning crew will somehow — symbolically or otherwise — help clear out my head as well.

 Buying a toothbrush will somehow do something for the upcoming Rally (Rally!).

-Walking briskly around the block will lead me to the insight that will make this weekend’s Shiva Nata teacher training better than it ever could have been.
+Walking briskly around the block will somehow lead me to a clue which will reveal the insight that will make this weekend’s workshops better than they ever could have been.

 So I don’t have to do everything.